Vyral/base-template/_posts/2020-03-02-the-different-types-of-real-estate-investing.md

 <p style="text-align: center;"><em>There are multiple kinds of real estate investing.
 Today we’ll discuss how three types can benefit you.</em></p>

-If you’re thinking about becoming a real estate investor, there are many different types of investments to consider.&nbsp; Today I’ll discuss three types and how they can benefit you.

 Let’s first cover short-term rentals.
 In our area, there are only certain places where you can buy property and do a short-term rental, meaning a property that can be rented for 30 days or fewer.
 The beaches allow short-term rentals, as well as some areas downtown.
 You can also do a short-term rental on a property you live in, such as for a carriage house on the lot or a bedroom in the house. **Short-term rentals for vacationers are a great form of real estate investment.&nbsp;**

 Bear in mind, though, if you manage the property yourself, it’ll take a time commitment of two to three hours per week, or longer if there are items to repair.